 Which yields more results in shorter time?
 Which consumes less resources but produces more?
 Together, let’s answer the big question: Google Ads or Facebook Ads for your sustainable business?

-According to Search Statistics in 2021, Google welcomes more than 60 billion visits and processes over 3.5 billion queries per day.Started in 2000, Google AdWords, now Google Ads, is paired with the term “paid search”, as no other PPC advertising platform can rival it in popularity and scale.
-Advertisers on Google usually need to take care of two primary networks:
+Started in 2000, Google AdWords, now Google Ads, is paired with the term “paid search”, as no other PPC advertising platform can rival it in popularity and scale.Advertisers on Google usually need to take care of two primary networks:

-There’s a common misunderstanding that Google Ads is limited to text, therefore can’t be appealing.
+There’s a common misunderstanding that Google Ads is limited to text, so can’t be appealing.
 In fact, though remaining text-based, Google Ads have many features to make it more enticing to prospects, such as ad extensions, sitelinks, reviews, location targeting, and much more.
 But this is hardly the end of innovation for Google Ads, as they’re researching to introduce other interactive ads formats, integrating rich visual elements.

-“Facebook” was the most globally searched query on Google in 2019.
+Fun fact: “Facebook” was the most globally searched query on Google in 2019.

 The biggest social media platform in the world, Facebook hosts 1.73 billion global daily users in 2021.
 In Vietnam, there are nearly 70 million Facebookers as of January 2021, earning the country the 7th place in the list of countries with the most Facebook users.